hackclub/hackclub/workshops/particle_physics/README.md

 ...
 ```

-This one looks complicated, but if you think about it in terms of physics it is actually suprisingly simple.
+This one looks complicated, but if you think about it in terms of physics it is actually surprisingly simple.
 The first line is just making sure it isn't trying to compare itself.
 Next we declare a few variables.
-The second if statement is just used to stop the forces when the paricles are colliding.
+The second if statement is just used to stop the forces when the particles are colliding.
 This isn't 100% necessary, but things will probably break if they get too close.
-The `force` variable points from the affected particle to the affector.
+The `force` variable points from the affected particle to the affecter.
 Next the magnitude is set to the amount of force using the [gravitational formula](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation).
 Finally, the force is applied to the particle.

 ```javascript
 ...